Codeinwp/wp-maintenance-mode/readme.txt

 == Changelog ==
+= 1.8.4 =
+* Fix for include JS in frontend to use countdown
+* Small minif fix for a php notice
+* Add charset on spalsh page for strange databases

 = 1.8.3 =
 * Fix for the forgotten update of JS-files; slow SVN :(
 * Minor Fixes, see (Bugtracker)[http://bueltge.de/bt/view.php?id=2]